FOREX-Downbeat ECB knocks wind out of euro bulls

 cut at the Reserve Bank of Australia's next meeting in February.

-interest rate cut and a slew of data pointing to a less rosy
+cut and a slew of data pointing to a less rosy outlook for the